bmphx2/CTFs/RITSECCTF2018/Yet Another HR Management/README.md

 Now it needs to be created a chunk with this size and then the next chunk created will overwrite the address defined (free@GOT).

-After done, only use the delete person option on the third chunk (ID=2) to call free and get a shell.
+After done, use the delete person option on the third chunk (ID=2) to call the overwritten free and get a shell.

 ![exploit](pwn2_final.png)